 No blood in output, and appetite is back up and running.
 We are moving in the right direction, we just must figure out the perfect treatment for him.

-It’s important that people suffering autoimmune disease understand that one treatment does not fit all.
+It’s important that people suffering autoimmune disease try to understand crohns disease, and that one treatment does not fit all.
 Treatments must be adjusted based on the symptoms and the disease itself.

 That is the great thing about nature.
-There is something out there for everyone, we just have to find it.
+There are so much to learn about autoimmune disease treatments outside of conventional medicine There is something out there for everyone, we just have to find it.